Death of Jason Callahan: Physical description

 Before he was identified, Callahan was estimated to be between the ages of fifteen and twenty-one years old; he had brown eyes with long curly brown or dark blond hair that had been dyed a reddish color.
 There was a tattoo of a star on his upper-left arm and another possible tattoo, which was faded, on his right arm, both of which appeared to have been amateurishly executed.
 He was wearing a beaded necklace and his left ear had been pierced but he was not wearing an earring.
 There was a scar found on his back.
-He was a Caucasian, had no apparent dental work as his third molars were visible, and his teeth were fairly well cared for.
+He was White, had no apparent dental work as his third molars were visible, and his teeth were fairly well cared for.
 At the time of the accident, he was wearing a red, tie-dyed Grateful Dead T-shirt, Levi's jeans, white socks and black Fila running shoes.

 Investigation

 The vehicle's driver was identified as Michael E. Hager, 21, who may have picked Callahan up as a hitchhiker.
 Neither of the decedents had drugs or alcohol in their bodies and there was no discernible external cause for the crash, so authorities hypothesized that Hager could have fallen asleep at the wheel.
-It has been suggested that Hager may have agreed to transport Callahan because of their similar styles of dress, as they both appeared to be fans of The Grateful Dead.
+It has been suggested that Hager may have agreed to transport Callahan because of their similar styles of dress, as they both appeared to be fans of the Grateful Dead.
 Authorities attempted to identify Callahan through fingerprint analysis with the aid of national databases, but were unsuccessful.

 When interviewed, Hager's family could not identify the unknown passenger, who had been reported to have been riding in Hager's Volkswagen Vanagon when he stopped to give his father a letter in Williamsburg, Virginia.
 However, a detective from the area stated that this claim was not accurate, and that Hager was alone when he stopped to visit his father.
 It is speculated that Callahan had actually been picked up between Fairfax and Gloucester, Virginia.

 Due to the severity of the lacerations on Callahan's face, mortuary photographs were not released to the public, although a facial reconstruction was later released.
 In 2012, another facial reconstruction was created by the National Center for Missing and Exploited Children.
 At least 221 missing people were ruled out as possible identities of the victim.
+Amateur investigators from Reddit and Facebook helped the case.